 IDrive pricing plans:

-And finally, Business plans start at $74.62 per year for 250GB of storage.
-While this may appear expensive, it supports unlimited users, devices, databases, and more.
+While Business plans may appear expensive, it supports unlimited users, devices, databases, and more.

 Why IDrive is a good alternative to Microsoft OneDrive: